Gaurav Thapa (Co-Founder)

 Currently, she is working as a research associate in J-PAL, for the MigTech project with principal investigators Nilesh Fernando (University of Notre Dame), Niharika Singh (Harvard University), and Gabriel Tourek (Harvard University).
 This project explores how technology-enabled platforms can be leveraged to address the challenges faced by the growing labor pool of low-income job seekers.

 Vikrant Singh (Program Manager)

 Mr. Vikrant Singh has a bachelor’s degree in Economics, Psychology, and Journalism from Jain University in Bengaluru, India.
 He has worked with Greenpeace to form policies that help the government take effective measures to curb pollution and increase the input and attention the government gives to renewable forms of energy.
 He also worked to educate the masses about the economic and societal impacts that environmental degradation and climate change could have.
-Vikrant also worked for Bangalore Political Action Committee to develop strategies to increase voter turnout and interest in the electoral democratic process from the municipal level to the state level, train civil leaders and work to achieve a more sustainable and cleaner city.
+Vikrant also worked for the Bangalore Political Action Committee to develop strategies to increase voter turnout and interest in the electoral democratic process from the municipal level to the state level, train civil leaders, and work to achieve a more sustainable and cleaner city.

 Vikrant worked extensively in Chhattisgarh, India to familiarize farmers with the government subsidies and how to benefit from several of their plans and financial schemes.

 Ms. Srinka Malla is the program director of FinLit Nepal.
 She is a BBA graduate with first-class honors, majoring in Finance and Banking from Kathmandu College of Management.
 Since her undergraduate program, Srinka has been passionate about enhancing the economic development of the country through financial literacy.